kizito9898/IT-Documentation/Windows-Server/Group-Policy-Management.md

 # Group Policy

-**Group Policy (GPO)** is a tool in Windows that helps IT administrators control and configure multiple computers in a network.
+**Group Policy (GPO)** is a tool in Windows Servers that helps IT administrators control and configure multiple computers in a network.
 It allows them to set rules and settings for users and computers without having to configure each one manually.
 ![Screenshot](images/screenshot66.jpg)

 ---